Suffolk County Commercial Real Estate Attorney

 15 Years of Helping Clients With Commercial Transactions Throughout Long Island

 The Law Offices of Michael Catalanotto help commercial tenants and property owners navigate all the legal complications that arise from commercial real estate.
 We can help you draft and review commercial lease agreements, settle disputes, and make sure your rights are adequately addressed.

 Our firm has 15 years of experience advocating for clients throughout New York, and we will provide personalized, one-on-one attention to your case to help you reach a solution as quickly and effectively as possible.

 Drafting Commercial Lease Agreements

 The strongest asset you can have when negotiating a commercial lease agreement is an experienced attorney.
 Commercial lease agreements can be long and complex, and tenants may overlook certain parts of the fine print that affect their future use of the commercial property.
-An attorney can thoroughly review the terms and conditions of the agreement, as well as propose provisions that meet your needs and interests.
+A Suffolk County commercial real estate lawyer can thoroughly review the terms and conditions of the agreement, as well as propose provisions that meet your needs and interests.

 - a detailed description of the commercial property, possibly including a diagram of the exact space for rent;

 - a list of any additional spaces that may be included in the commercial property, such as bathrooms and storage units;